Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Problem description, modelling strategies, modelling assumptions

 \subsubsection{Modelling assumptions}

-We assume that: (a) the Kirchhoff voltage law is omitted and we use a linear direct current power flow model for the power system part, (b) the switch from natural gas to hydrogen has little impact on the capacity of a pipeline to transport energy \citep{siemens_2021}, (c) linepack in hydrogen pipelines is omitted, (d) investment in new wells is not considered, (e) we simplify the modelling of pressure and temperature of the production processes on platforms and use typical values in the North Sea region, and (f) no more oil and gas profit once a platform is retrofitted, and the associated gas profit is lost once a pipeline is retrofitted.
+We assume that: (a) the Kirchhoff voltage law is omitted and we use a linear direct current power flow model for the power system part, (b) the initial storage level of storage units in each operational node are assumed to be half of their capacities, (c) the switch from natural gas to hydrogen has little impact on the capacity of a pipeline to transport energy \citep{siemens_2021}, (d) linepack in hydrogen pipelines is omitted, (e) investment in new wells is not considered, (f) we simplify the modelling of pressure and temperature of the production processes on platforms and use typical values from the North Sea region, (g) there is no more oil and gas profit once a platform is retrofitted, and the gas profit, associated with a pipeline is lost once it is retrofitted.